 Brother Lawson was also a member of the Junior Chamber (Jaycees) service and leadership organization for 11 years, where he was named a JCI Senator, and served on the U.S. Jaycees’ 9-member national Training Task Force (TTF).
 While President of the Long Beach Jaycees, the chapter was awarded the Harold Marks Trophy for the #1 chapter in the nation (among 3,000 chapters), a first for CA. He is a proud dad to daughter, Shelby.

-Jim Lawson provides major gift cultivation for the states of Arizona, California, Colorado, Hawaii, Idaho, New Mexico, Nevada, Oregon, Utah and Washington.
+Jim Lawson provides major gift cultivation for the states of Arizona, Colorado, Hawaii, New Mexico, Nevada, Utah and Southern California.

 Phone Number: (847) 563-0230

 Jay Philbrick is a graduate from the great University of Central Florida and was initiated at the Eta Pi Chapter in the fall of 1993.
 He joined the Foundation’s development team in 2016 and currently resides in the Charlotte, NC surrounding area.

 Prior to joining the Sigma Chi Foundation, Jay spent his post-collegiate career in sales in Orlando, FL, with a focus on the legal industry, from services to software.
 During this time, he also returned to further his education, earning his MBA in 2006.

 Jay is the proud father of two wonderful girls who are constantly keeping him on his toes and challenging him every day to get better.
 He and his wife Kim, a Kappa Delta from University of Florida, have been married since 2003.
 When Jay is not trying to figure out how to raise a teenager, he enjoys being outdoors in any capacity.
 Being a legacy, Sigma Chi has always had special place in Jay’s heart, and he is proud to have the opportunity to represent the Sigma Chi Foundation and it’s mission.